joaopaulovieira/clappr-queue-plugin/README.md

 ## Features
 ### :clapper: Play videos in sequence
 The first media in the queue starts immediately after the current media ends.
+The plugin provides one API to play any media in the queue in any order you want.

 ### :memo: Set configs at plugin initialization
 Define if the queue plugin plays the next video or just load.